tuxies-wiki-team/tuxies-wiki/docs/guides/ssh-guide.md

   ssh [server_username]@[server_ip] -p 22
   ```

-  You will be prompted for a password, enter the one in of your home machine
+  You will be prompted for a password, enter the one of your home machine
   :::tip How do I get those values exactly?
   You can get your username from running whoami on the home server, and the ip is the one you set up for static ip
   :::